sourcegraph/handbook/content/sales/onboarding/index.md

 ## Week 2

+- Sourcegraph pitch
+  - Schedule time with various team members (a Distribution Engineer, someone in Marketing, and Quinn) to hear their pitch.
 - Mock calls
   - Schedule internal mock calls to practice discovery questiions and use cases
 - Checkpoint